Top 5 mobile phones for 2018

 As for day-to-day use, it's got quad-core processors and a whopping 6GB of RAM, making it one of the fastest, smoothest phones you'll ever use.
 And one huge advantage the OnePlus 3T has is that it's by far the cheapest one on this list...

 A collection of the best smartphones around simply wouldn't be complete without Apple's latest.
-With the iPhone 7, you'll get a really slickly designed metal body that feels about as premium as a smartphone can get - which makes sense, since iPhones are still some of the most expensive on the market.
+With the iPhone X, you'll get a really slickly designed edge-to-edge screen, in a glass and metal body that feels about as premium as a smartphone can get - which makes sense, since iPhones are still some of the most expensive on the market.

 But what you're getting for that price are some top-notch features.
-The battery finally has decent life in it, and the camera is superb - thanks to a 12MP lens, Focus Pixels, OIS, and dual-tone flash, you can get some stunning shots from a lens that focuses better.
-As well as that, there's good old Touch ID, Apple Pay capability, and a decent-res screen.
+The battery finally has decent life in it, and the camera is superb - thanks to two 12MP lenses, OIS, and quad-LED flash, you can get some stunning shots from lenses that focuses better.
+As well as that, there's Face ID, Apple's very own facial recognition system for security.

 The only major downside is the missing headphone jack, which a lot of folks won't take to lightly.
 For what it's worth, it does ship with an adapter, and headphones that connect to the lightning port… but we see your point.